PurpleI2P/i2pd_docs_en/docs/user-guide/configuration.md

-host                                   | Router external IP for incoming connections port                                   | Port to listen for incoming connections (default: auto) daemon                                 | Router will go to background after start service                                | Router will use system folders like '/var/lib/i2pd' ifname                                 | Network interface to bind to ifname4                                | Network interface to bind to for IPv4 ifname6                                | Network interface to bind to for IPv6
+host                                   | Router external IP for incoming connections port                                   | Port to listen for incoming connections (default: auto) daemon                                 | Router will go to background after start service                                | Router will use system folders like '/var/lib/i2pd' (on unix) or 'C:\ProgramData\i2pd' (on Windows).
+Ignored on MacOS and Android ifname                                 | Network interface to bind to ifname4                                | Network interface to bind to for IPv4 ifname6                                | Network interface to bind to for IPv6